lahirumenik/RAG-Tutorial/README.md

 - After running this, it will show a **Gradio link** (e.g., `http://127.0.0.1:7860`)
 - Open the link in your browser to interact with the RAG system.

+Current vector store is created by a document 'Economic Review of Sri Lanka for 2023'.
+There you can try questions like 'How VAT related to inflation in 2024?', 'In which period daily power cut has started in Sri Lnaka and waht is the reason for it?' and further you can create a question by studying the cuurent document in data directory.
+After that try to create your own vector store as described above.

 ### 7. Experiment with RAG